-For the week ending 4 May 2012:
+For the week ending 18 May 2012:

-- The rate of influenza-like illness (ILI) presentations to selected emergency departments (EDs) was low and within the usual range for this time of year - Laboratory testing data indicated overall influenza activity was low this week - Respiratory syncytial virus (RSV) was the most common respiratory virus identified by sentinel laboratories - Bronchiolitis activity in selected emergency departments continued to increase - The rate of deaths due to pneumonia or influenza remained below the seasonal threshold
+- The rate of influenza-like illness (ILI) presentations to selected emergency departments (EDs) was low and within the usual range for this time of year. - Laboratory testing data indicated overall influenza activity is increasing but still remains at low levels. - Respiratory syncytial virus (RSV) was the most common respiratory virus identified by sentinel laboratories. - Bronchiolitis activity in selected emergency departments was steady - The rate of deaths due to pneumonia or influenza remained below the seasonal threshold.